-4 Conclusion
+4 CONCLUSION

-We presented a robust AAM fitting scheme.
+The contribution of this paper is twofold.
+First, we presented a robust method for AAM fitting.
 In contrast to existing approaches the robustness is not included in the fitting step but is detached in a preprocessing step.
 The main idea is to robustly reconstruct unreliable data points (i.e., occlusions) in the pre-processing step and to use the thus obtained undisturbed images as input for a standard AAM fitting.
-To speed up this robust pre-processing step, we introduced our Fast-Robust PCA method [18].
+To speed up this robust pre-processing step, as the second contribution, we developed a novel fast robust PCA method.
 The main idea is to estimate a large number of small PCA sub-subspaces from a sub-set of points in parallel.
 By discarding those sub-subspaces with the largest errors the number of outliers in the input data can be reduced, which drastically decreases the computational effort for the robust reconstruction.
-In the experiments, we showed that our Fast-Robust PCA approach outperforms existing methods in terms of speed and accuracy.
-In addition, the whole processing chain (robust pre-processing and AAM fitting) was demonstrated on facial images in the presence of artificial and natural occlusion noise.
+In the experiments, we showed that our new fast robust PCA approach outperforms existing methods in terms of speed and accuracy.
+In addition, the whole process chain (robust pre-processing and AAM fitting) was demonstrated in the field of face normalization in the presence of artificial and natural occlusion noise.
 The results show that our robust approach can handle such situations considerably better than a non-robust approach.
 Moreover, due to the very efficient robust pre-processing the proposed robust AAM fitting method is applicable in practice for real-time applications.
+An immediate idea for future work is the investigation of how to incorporate the FR-PCA approach directly into the AAM fitting procedure.